echothrust/echofish/INSTALL.md

 Echofish is dependent on MariaDB 10.0.5+ for PCRE pattern matching.

+#### 1.2.2 - MariaDB BLACKHOLE Storage Engine

+Make sure the BLACKHOLE engine is enabled in MariaDB as a plugin.

 ### 1.3 - Syslog

 Echofish has been tested to work well with syslog-ng and rsyslog, but other